-The Good Spirits Company award for innovation in new folk music
+The Good Spirits Co award for innovation in New Traditional Music

 - Unusual Music Exchange w/ Ailie Ormston